cveld/terraform-module-tree/README.md

 }
 ```

-This output can be used in combination with the output of `git diff HEAD~1 HEAD` to detect which root
+This output can be used in combination with the output of `git diff --name-status HEAD~1 HEAD` to detect which root
 modules require a `terraform plan`.

 ### Developers